Jersey Royal: History

-In around 1878 a Jersey farmer, Hugh de la Haye, showed friends a large potato that he had bought.
+Around 1878 a Jersey farmer, Hugh de la Haye, showed friends a large potato that he had bought.
 It had 15 'eyes': points from which new plants sprout.
 They cut this potato into pieces, which they planted in a côtil (a steeply sloping field) above the Bellozanne valley.
 One plant produced kidney-shaped potatoes, with a paper-thin skin, which they called the Jersey Royal Fluke.
 This was later shortened to 'Jersey Royal'.

 Present day

-In modern times, the Jersey Royal is Jersey's biggest crop export, accounting for around 70% of agricultural turnover.
-Ninety-nine percent of production is exported to the United Kingdom.
+In modern times the Jersey Royal is Jersey's biggest crop export, accounting for around 70 per cent of agricultural turnover.
+Ninety-nine per cent of production is exported to the United Kingdom.

-In 2012, 28,600 tonnes of the potato, worth £28.6m, were exported from the island.
+In 2012 Jersey exported 28,600 tonnes of it, worth £28.6 million.
 This figure was down from 30,890 tonnes in 2011.

-Under the Common Agricultural Policy of the European Union Jersey Royals are covered by a Protected Designation of Origin (PDO).
+Under the Common Agricultural Policy of the European Union Jersey Royals are covered by a Protected Designation of Origin.